MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cdc-class.md

 ### <a name="remarks"></a>Note

-Per ulteriori informazioni, vedere `GradientFill` nella Windows SDK.
+Per ulteriori informazioni, vedere `GradientFill` nel Windows SDK.

 ##  <a name="graystring"></a>CDC:: GrayString